sotomotocross/vs_reactive_control_uav/README.md

 # Vision-based Reactive control on UAVs for target tracking
+This is a ROS C++ package of vision-based Reactive Control strategy for UAV aiming on target tracking.
+The general application of thiese controllers is a dynamic coastline in the presenc of waves.
+The different version of visual servoing will be analyzed belowThe controllers were all developed in a UAV synthetic simulation environment: https://github.com/sotomotocross/UAV_simulator_ArduCopter.git

 # Things to Do
 1) Are we okay with the state vectors and model using?
 What are we using?